wilmotha/PocketMenMove/README.md

 # PocketMenMove
 This is a game that is a bit like pokemon but simpler and only using the linux terminal to run the GUI.

-Though there are better and more efficent ways to make games this process taught me a lot about how the linux terminal shows data, how inputs are read by the OS, and how I could store and manimulate data to run a program.
+Though there are better and more efficent ways to make games this process taught me a lot about how the linux terminal shows data, how inputs are read by the OS, and how I could store and manipulates data to run a program.

 ## Run
 Clone the project and use the make file provided.
 It only works on linux/unix, and will not work with linux subsystem for windows.
 MacOS is untested.